Sibellycamargon31/Sibellycamargon31/README.md

 - 👋 Hi, I’m my nome bruxinha
 - 👀 I’m interested in games
 - 🌱
-- 💞️ I’m looking to collaborate on eu namoro.
+- 💞️ namorando
-- 📫 tenho que fazer licoesn
+- 📫 tenho que fazer licoe

 <!---
 Sibellycamargon31/Sibellycamargon31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.